haroon03/bayeslabs.github.io/_posts/ORGAN part II.md

 Using these the refrence smiles and reference molecules we initate our policy gradient method.
 Here the criterion for calculating loss of the generator is via policy gradient function and for discriminator Binary Cross Entropy with Logits loss(nn.BCEWithLogitsLoss()) which is sigmoid and BCEloss combined together.
 Both generator and discriminator use Adam optimizer to optimize its parameters.

 Now we again train the generator, but this time in a different manner.
 While pretraining generator we calculated the loss based on the difference between predicted token and the actual token that was supposed to be predicted.
 But here we first get the rewards from the reward metrics.
 How do we do that?
-Pretty simlple, create an empty tensor (prev) insert the index of "/<bos>" token and feed it to the generator.
+Pretty simlple, create an empty tensor (prev) insert the index of "\<bos>" token and feed it to the generator.
 The token initialises the prediction of the sequence.
 We calculate the reward, using the reward metrics, for each predicted token.
 The generated sequence and rewards are forwarded to the policy gradient function to calculate the loss.

 Policy Gradient Function to calculate Loss.
 ```python